ceferisbarov/HijriConverter.jl/README.md

 <!-- start description -->

-A Python package to convert accurately between Hijri and Gregorian dates using the Umm al-Qura calendar.
+A Julia package to convert accurately between Hijri and Gregorian dates using the Umm al-Qura calendar.

 <!-- end description -->